Who we are

 Network of Peers

-A meeting place for scholars and practitioners alike, the Sino-Arabica Network acts as a catalyst for exchange and collaboration among a new generation of individuals pursuing careers at the China-Mideast intersection.
+A meeting place for scholars and practitioners alike, the Sino-Arabica Network acts as a catalyst for exchange and collaboration among a new generation of individuals pursuing careers in the China-Mideast topic space.

 A combination of virtual and in-person programming connects membership across the four continents and more than a dozen countries where they live and work.